 - any furnishings provided by the landlord under the tenancy are capable of being used safely for the purpose for which they are designed, and

 - the house has satisfactory provision for detecting fires and for giving warning in the event of fire or suspected fire.

-Guidance from the Scottish Executive states “There should normally be at least one smoke alarm on each floor of a property.
+Guidance from the Scottish Government states “There should normally be at least one smoke alarm on each floor of a property.
 If there is more then one smoke alarm in the property they should be interlinked.
 While it is best practice to install mains powered smoke alarms, an existing smoke alarm may be mains powered or battery powered.
 Any smoke alarm installed in a rental property from 3 September 2007 must be hardwired; this includes replacement smoke alarms.”

 The landlord must inspect the property before the start of the tenancy in order to identify any work necessary to meet the standard and must notify the tenant of any work that is required.
 It is the landlord’s duty to ensure that their properties meet the repairing standard before the property is let and at all times during the tenancy.

 At the start of a tenancy the landlord must provide the tenant with written information on what effect the repairing standard will have in relation to their tenancy, including how the repairing standard can be enforced through the PRHP.